-(1994) David Robinson Scores 71 Points To Win Scoring Title Over Shaq
+The True Story Behind David Robinson’s 71 Points To Win The Scoring Title Over Shaq

-On this day in history, April 24th of 1994, David Robinson won the NBA scoring title by beating Shaq’s average by .5 points.
+On this date in history, April 24th of 1994, David Robinson won the NBA scoring title by beating Shaq’s scoring average by .5 points.

-Going into the final game of the season, Shaq said he couldn’t care less about the title but he still put up a casual 32 points and 22 rebounds against the Nets.
-Those numbers sound pretty gaudy until you hear that David Robinson, who’s previous career high in points was 52, scored 71 against the God-awful Clippers.
+Going into the final game of the season, Shaq said he couldn’t care less about the title.
+He ended up putting up a casual casual 32 points and 22 rebounds against the Nets — a team he has a history of destroying (literally).
+Those numbers sound pretty gaudy until you hear that David Robinson scored 71 (19 more than his previous career-high and 8 more than the previous franchise-high set by George Gervin) against the God-awful Clippers.

 When Magic coach Brian Hill heard the news, he called it a “mockery of the game.”

 Disgruntled Clippers forward Dominique Wilkins, who knows a thing or two about fighting for scoring titles, felt the same way as Hill.

 “Disappointing is an understatement for this season,” Wilkins said via the LA Times.
 “There’s no pride here.
 If you can look at yourself in the mirror after a game like that and be happy with yourself, something’s wrong.
 Nothing against David, he’s a great player, but how can you let a guy get 71 points?